-Note 1: The employer must give the employee a written response to an employee's s.65 request within 21 days, stating whether the employer grants or refuses the request (s.65(4)).
+NOTE 1: The employer must give the employee a written response to an employee's section 65 request within 21 days, stating whether the employer grants or refuses the request (section 65(4)).

-Note 2: If the employer refuses the request, the written response must include details of the reasons for the refusal (s.65(6)).
+NOTE 2: If the employer refuses the request, then the written response must include details of the reasons for the refusal (section 65(6)).

-4A.3 What the written response must include if the employer refuses the request
+6.3 What the written response must include if the employer refuses the request

-Clause 4A.3 applies if the employer refuses the request and has not reached an agreement with the employee under clause 4A.2.

-- (a) The written response under s.65(4) must include details of the reasons for the refusal, including the business ground or grounds for the refusal and how the ground or grounds apply. - (b) If the employer and employee could not agree on a change in working arrangements under clause 4A.2, the written response under s.65(4) must: - (i) state whether or not there are any changes in working arrangements that the employer can offer the employee so as to better accommodate the employee's circumstances; and - (ii) if the employer can offer the employee such changes in working arrangements, set out those changes in working arrangements.
+- (a) Clause 6.3 applies if the employer refuses the request and has not reached an agreement with the employee under clause 6.2. - (b) The written response under section 65(4) must include details of the reasons for the refusal, including the business ground or grounds for the refusal and how the ground or grounds apply. - (c) If the employer and employee could not agree on a change in working arrangements under clause 6.2, then the written response under section 65(4) must: - state whether or not there are any changes in working arrangements that the employer can offer the employee so as to better accommodate the employee's circumstances; and - (ii) if the employer can offer the employee such changes in working arrangements, set out those changes in working arrangements.

-4A.4 What the written response must include if a different change in working arrangements is agreed
+6.4 What the written response must include if a different change in working arrangements is agreed

-If the employer and the employee reached an agreement under clause 4A.2 on a change in working arrangements that differs from that initially requested by the employee, the employer must provide the employee with a written response to their request setting out the agreed change(s) in working arrangements.
+If the employer and the employee reached an agreement under clause 6.2 on a change in working arrangements that differs from that initially requested by the employee, then the employer must provide the employee with a written response to their request setting out the agreed change(s) in working arrangements.

-4A.5 Dispute resolution
+6.5 Dispute resolution

-Disputes about whether the employer has discussed the request with the employee and responded to the request in the way required by clause 4A, can be dealt with under clause 23-Dispute resolution.
+Disputes about whether the employer has discussed the request with the employee and responded to the request in the way required by clause 6, can be dealt with under clause 28-Dispute resolution.

-5. Facilitative provisions
+7. Facilitative provisions